natealcedo/recipebox/README.md

 # FreeCodeCamp: Build a recipe box

-Instead of using codepen to do this challenge, I believed that it would be better to implement this application using the create react app.
+Instead of using codepen to do this challenge, I believed that it would be better to implement this application using the create react app in conjunction with redux.

 ## Actions